Confidence and supply: Ireland

-After the 2016 general election, a minority government was formed by Fine Gael and some independents, with confidence-and-supply (muinín agus soláthar) support from Fianna Fáil in return for a published set of policy commitments from the government.
-Fianna Fáil abstains on confidence and supply votes, but reserves the right to vote for or against any bill proposed in the Dáil or Seanad.
-The deal was to last until the end of 2018, with the possibility of renewal before then to extend it to the five-year maximum term of a Dáil.
-On 12 December 2018, Fianna Fáil Leader Micheál Martin said his party would guarantee the Government can continue throughout 2019 and that an election might be held early in 2020.
+After the 2016 general election, a minority government was formed by Fine Gael and some independents, with confidence and supply (muinín agus soláthar) support from Fianna Fáil in return for a published set of policy commitments from the government.
+Fianna Fáil abstained on confidence and supply votes, but reserved the right to vote for or against any bill proposed in the Dáil or Seanad.
+The deal lasted until the 32nd Dáil was dissolved on 14 January 2020 for a general election to be held in February 2020.

-The 2020 Irish general election was held on Saturday 8 February 2020.
-The election was called following the dissolution of the 32nd Dáil by the President, at the request of Taoiseach Leo Varadkar on 14 January 2020.

 Italy

 In Italy, the equivalent of confidence and supply is called "external support" (appoggio esterno).
-Starting from the 50's through the 70's there were various examples of Christian Democratic cabinets being able to govern thanks to confidence and supply agreements with other minor parties.
-Most famously, the Andreotti III Cabinet was formed in 1976 thanks to a confidence and supply agreement between the Christian Democrats and the Italian Communist Party, referred to as "the historic compromise" (il compromesso storico), in which the Communist Party agreed not to vote against the government during confidence votes.
+Starting from the 1950s through the 1970s there were various examples of Christian Democratic cabinets being able to govern thanks to confidence and supply agreements with other minor parties.
+Most famously, the Andreotti III Cabinet was formed in 1976 with a confidence and supply agreement between the Christian Democrats and the Italian Communist Party, referred to as "the historic compromise" (il compromesso storico), in which the Communist Party agreed not to vote against the government during confidence votes.

 The Dini Cabinet, formed in 1995, and the Monti Cabinet, formed in 2011, were technocratic governments which relied on the support of the main parties in Parliament during confidence votes.